A Tanzania Safari

 • Visa Costs

-Most nationalities pay $50 for a single-entry visa.
-US passport holders aren’t eligible for a standard, single-entry tourist visa and have to take a multiple-entry visa, which costs $100.
+Most nationalities pay US$50 for a single-entry visa.
+US passport holders aren’t eligible for a standard, single-entry tourist visa and have to take a multiple-entry visa, which costs US$100.

-Doing a safari in the low season can save you up to 50% on accommodation costs.
-Accommodation is much more expensive in or around Tanzania’s big-name parks and reserves.
+Doing a safari in the low season can save you up to 50% on accommodations costs.
+Accommodations are much more expensive in or around Tanzania’s big-name parks and reserves.
 Concentrating on lesser-known parks will save you big bucks.

 • Vaccinations

-A yellow fever vaccination is obligatory for entry into Tanzania.
+A yellow-fever vaccination is required for entry into Tanzania.
 We strongly recommend that you take malaria pills.

 • Tips

 Tipping is expected in better-quality hotels, safari lodges and camps.
 Guides and drivers also expect to be tipped.
-Suggestion: around $25 per person per day.
-Bring a couple of hundred dollars in smaller bills to cover tips.
+Suggestion: around US$15 per person per day.
+Bring a couple of hundred US dollars in smaller bills to cover tips.

 • Travel Insurance